View more of the CPAE experience of Holland Barr and her family at https://www.youtube.com/watch?v=45tYYK5TAaA&feature=youtu.be.

 "We were so grateful to find this new center in Tucson.
 The UA/Banner medical team gave us our daughter back."

-CPAE Center of Excellence: First to Implement New Model
+CPAE Center: First in US to Implement New Model

 The UA Steele Center and Banner – Diamond Children's are now part of the Autoimmune Encephalopathy PANS/PANDAS Clinical and Research Network, a consortium recently established by the National Institutes of Health/National Institutes of Mental Health of 14 universities dedicated to CPAE-like disorders.